inaimathi/langnostic/posts/deal-part-2.md

 We're at ~1500 lines, and not terribly likely to crack 2000, *and* we've got a pretty feature-full little play-testing tool to show for it.

-## <a name="day-ive-lost-track-and-actually-these-have-been-bullshit-for-a-while-its-august-st-though-so-maybe-i-just-start-counting-from-the-end-now-yeah-ok-lets-do-that"></a>Day I've lost track.
+## <a name="day-ive-lost-track-and-actually-these-have-been-bullshit-for-a-while-its-august-st-though-so-maybe-i-just-start-counting-from-the-end-now-yeah-ok-lets-do-that" href="#day-ive-lost-track-and-actually-these-have-been-bullshit-for-a-while-its-august-st-though-so-maybe-i-just-start-counting-from-the-end-now-yeah-ok-lets-do-that"></a>Day I've lost track.
 And actually, these have been bullshit for a while.
 It's August 31st though, so maybe I just start counting from the end now?
 Yeah, ok, lets do that.

-## <a name="t-minus-days"></a>T minus 30 days
+## <a name="t-minus-days" href="#t-minus-days"></a>T minus 30 days

 It's amazing what a little sleep will accomplish.
 I haven't written any more code, but I've got the shape of the deck/board editor in my head.